 While you don’t see them as often in 2019, short sales are still a resource for homeowners struggling to keep up with their mortgage payments.

-Short sales are attractive to first-time buyers and investors hoping to flip or rent, as they are typically priced under market value.
+Short sales are often attractive to first-time buyers and investors hoping to flip or rent.

 Difference Between Short Sale And Foreclosure

 A short sale is not the same thing as a foreclosure, although many home buyers get them confused.
 What is the difference, exactly?